nginx/unit-docs/source/configuration.rst

            start it.

     * - :samp:`arguments`
-      - Command line arguments to be passed to the application.
+      - Command-line arguments to be passed to the application.
         The example below is equivalent to
         :samp:`/www/apps/node-app/app.js --tmp-files /tmp/node-cache`.